Best Running Shoes Under $100 in 2026: 8 Budget Picks

 HOKA Clifton cushioned running shoe

-Neutral cushioned trainer 5mm drop on Clifton 9 Best for easy runs Buy only if the sale price is strong
+Neutral cushioned trainer 5mm drop on Clifton 9 8mm drop on Clifton 10 Best for easy runs

 The HOKA Clifton is not usually a true cheap shoe at full price.
 It belongs in this guide because previous versions can drop sharply when retailers clear stock.
 The Clifton 9 is the older sale target.
 The Clifton 10 is the newer version, but it usually costs too much to be the first budget recommendation unless you find a rare discount.